frkosk/sitemap-to-screenshot/README.md

-# Sitemap to Screenshot
+# Sitemap to Screenshots

-This script automates the process of generating full-page screenshots from URLs listed in a sitemap.xml file.
+A Node.js script that takes screenshots of URLs listed in a sitemap, either from a URL or a local file, and saves them in a specified directory.
+The script also handles cookie consent by clicking a provided button (optional).

+## Features

+- Parse sitemaps (both local files and remote URLs)
+- Take full-page screenshots of URLs
+- Optionally click a cookie consent button (via its unique ID)
+- Save screenshots in a user-defined output folder
+- Accept customizable viewport resolution for screenshots
+- Logs progress and errors in the terminal for better visibility

 ## How to Use